PrashanthiPadige/Github/README.md

 benefits of the session
 Its pleasure leearning github
 ## Creation
-adding changes
+adding changes to the existing projects
 ##Structure
-viewing of content
+viewing of content of the following topics
 ## Flow Chart
 steps to be followed added